Skip to main content

 Claim Extraction — Breaking Output into Verifiable Statements

 A paragraph of LLM output might contain five distinct factual claims.
 To verify each one, we first need to extract them.
-This is where most people skip a step: they try to verify the entire paragraph as one blob.
-That misses individual false claims buried in otherwise correct text.
+This is where most people skip a step: they try to verify the entire paragraph as one blob, which misses individual false claims buried in otherwise correct text.

 Pattern-Based Claim Extraction (No API Needed)